Our experts are here to help

 Before attempting to reset the breaker, turn off all appliances and devices connected to the affected circuit.
 This will help prevent a potential short circuit or overload when power is restored.

-Once everything is off, firmly switch the tripped breaker to the off-power position and then back to the "on" position.
+Once everything is off, firmly switch the tripped breaker to the off-power position and back to the "on" position.
 You should hear a clicking sound, indicating that the breaker has been reset.

 Step 4: Test the Circuit